metrixio/github-public/README.md

 ![github](https://user-images.githubusercontent.com/773481/209463759-1a359047-3263-454b-b8ae-3444b5102bc8.png)

 This tool helps developers see how popular their code is and how it's being used.

-It works with Prometheus and Grafana to gather data from Github and create cool visualizations.
-You can use Grafana to filter and customize the metrics you collect.
-We hope you find it helpful!
+It works with Prometheus and Grafana to collect data from Github, store it in Prometheus, and create visualizations with Grafana.
+You can use Grafana to customize the data you collect and create dashboards that fit your needs.

 ## Dashboard